goatcorp/DIPs/text/0000-chat-api-improvements.md

 - The API would retain the same broad functionality as currently exists; users would be able to subscribe to the same message events, and be able to send their own chat log messages.
 The differences are primarily in the information exposed to and controlled by the user:
 	- The timestamp parameter[^1] would be renamed to properly indicate its purpose.
 It would also be made a `ref` in the events so that event handlers could alter it (most won't, but I see little reason to restrict this when it may be useful in rare cases).
 	- A parameter would be added to the chat events that indicates the source of the message (game, Dalamud, or plugin), with which subscribers can inform their decisions about handling the message.
 A supplemental parameter would be added with the `InternalName` of the plugin for plugin-originating messages.
 - When a user uses `PrintChat`, a callback can be provided that receives the message index[^2][^3].
-- A new function would be added to set the content ID and world of a specific message's sender.
-This is required for some context menu items to work when clicking on a message sender in the game's chat log.[^4].
+This index does not matter to most API users, but is relevant when working with certain game chat functions.
 - XivChatType would have methods to mask the source/target/channel, possibly implicitly, to make use by uninformed devs less prone to error.[^5]